iTero® Dental Impressions

 Armed Forces Dental Center offers patients a more comfortable, convenient, and patient-friendly alternative to the dreaded impression gel that is normally associated with dental impressions.
 The iTero® Intraoral Scanner allows doctors to take a 3D digital scan of a patient’s teeth and bite rather than using a viscous impression material.
 Not only is the iTero® Intraoral Scanner significantly more patient-friendly, it also offers increased precision and eliminates the risks of gagging or swallowing excess impression gel.

-Prior to receiving braces, retainers or Invisalign, a patient must have impressions taken of his or her existing smile in order to plan an appropriate orthodontic procedure.
 Traditionally, dental impressions were taken by inserting large metal trays and liquid plaster against the upper and lower jaw.
 The material sets to become an elastic solid, providing a detailed replica of a patient’s smile.
 This method is uncomfortable, time-consuming and often inaccurate as opposed to the iTero® scanner.

 Armed Forces Dental Center is able to provide our patients with a non-invasive, three- to five-minute scan that digitally captures the form and structure of the tooth and gum line through a series of 3D pictures.
 This digital impression scanner performs parallel confocal scanning by capturing 100,000 laser points in perfect, sharp focus, providing greater accuracy to patients and virtually eliminating return appointments for readjustments.
 A new and improved digital map of the mouth helps our team educate our patients for a better in-office experience.